nuc134r/school-portal/README.md

 [Quill](https://quilljs.com/) rich text editor.

-# Back end
+# Backend

 PostgreSQL along with [Sequelize](http://docs.sequelizejs.com/) ORM library.

 [Pug](https://pugjs.org/api/getting-started.html) as HTML template engine.
 It is used almost everywhere to generate HTML on server.

-Check `package.json` for more details about used back end libraries.
+Check `package.json` for more details about used backend libraries.

 # Features
 - Responsive design